Different printing options for photography at art shows

 When you transport canvas prints a lot, such as to multiple art shows, they tend to get slighting damaged in the corners or edges after a while.
 As with framed prints, you need to take special precautions when transporting wrapped canvas prints.

 CG Pro Prints: Great every day low prices such as 20"x30" for 39.99 canvas wrapped prints.
-Other things I like is quick turnaround, tight corners and they place a piece of thick black board on the backside which gives the canvas a nice finished look.
-Also below the top canvas picture and side areas is also a hard surface which I am not aware of other printers that do this.
-Note: You get 10% off first order with the link below and I get a $10 credit.
+Other things I like are quick turnaround, tight corners and they place a piece of thick blackboard on the backside which gives the canvas a nice finished look.
+Below the top canvas picture and side areas is also a hard surface which I am not aware of other printers that do this.
 The shipping cost is greatly reduced if you order more than one print.

 Printing on paper:

-The artist can print small or even larger prints on paper which could be an inkjet print, photo paper and in some cases canvas.
-These prints could have no borders, a thin border or larger borders such as printing a 16x24 print on a 20x30 inch sheet of paper.
-On a larger print, I try to print a larger border for the convenience to the professional framer.
+The artist can print small or even larger prints on paper which could be an inkjet print, photo paper, and in some cases canvas.
+These prints could have no borders, a thin border, or larger borders such as printing a 16x24 print on a 20x30 inch sheet of paper.
+On a larger print, I try to print a larger border for the convenience of the professional framer.